pashabetenya/TESTTASK-POKEMON/README.md

   - I'M STILL WORKING ON IT AT THE MOMENT, AND I'M TRYING TO PLUG IT IN.
 - A search was prescribed.
 - Added an icon for the app, and a splash page.
 (On the virtual device works with some bug, I do not fully understand why, but on the device - everything is fine).
 - Authorization an account at the expense of firebase service was prescribed.
-(Initially, everything worked, but there is also a bug.
-On a separate branch described what the problem is).
 - Navigation.
 - Architecture: Vanilla.